 900 BCE – The Chaldeans were a Semetic (Hebrew/Aramaic) speaking tribe of nomads from Syria and Levant.
 They migrated into Mesopotamia and settled in the far south of the region near the Persian Gulf.
 They assimilated the local customs and learned Akkadian.
 They were renowned for their knowledge of writing, math and astronomy.
 The concepts of a Maji/Magus began with the Chaldeans as a Wise person who knew how to read the stars and the cosmos.

-Pomegranates with their red “seeds” and white “flesh” were seen as symbols of the “Promised Land” that lives within each of us.
+Pomegranates with their red “seeds” and white “flesh” were seen as symbols of the “Promised Land” and the duality that lives within each of us.

 Jachin (right pillar) – represents the sacred masculine seen as the logical intellect: concrete, physical, earthly aspects of natures.
 In Hebrew Jachin means “will be established.”
 Jachin was often associated with the Sun as a symbol of “knowledge as good” or that which is “seen” such as the light of day.

 Boaz (left pillar) – represents the sacred feminine and the intuitive ability found in the abstract and creative principles of our higher spiritual nature.
 In Hebrew, Boaz means “strength is within.”
 Boaz was often attributed with the Moon as a symbol of the knowledge of “evil” or that which is unseen, such as the darkness of the night sky and the mysteries of life.